 Information gathering provisions

 The Building Energy Efficiency Disclosure Act 2010 enables CBD accredited assessors to obtain information and gain access to a building or tenancy to do an assessment.
 For more information, see 'When you need to provide access and information for an assessment'

 Owners and tenants must comply with an information gathering notice or an access notice issued by a CBD accredited assessor.
 Civil penalties may be imposed for failing to provide access or information as required, except where an exemption from disclosure obligations has been granted as noted above.
 If access to the area of the building in question is not provided, and the area has not been granted an exemption from disclosure obligations, than that area can be excluded from the BEEC.
 This means that the BEEC will not cover the entire building, and the excluded area cannot be offered for sale or lease.

-Applications under this category must provide sufficient justification and are considered on a case-by-case basis by the Department of Industry, Science, Energy and Resources.
+Applications under this category must provide sufficient justification and are considered on a case-by-case basis by the Department of Climate Change, Energy, the Environment and Waters.

 Applying for an exemption

-The fee for applying for an exemption is $424 (GST free).
+For most applications, the fee for applying for an exemption is $483 (GST free).
 This fee is mandated under the Building Energy Efficiency Disclosure Act 2010 and increases in line with inflation each financial year.

 Please note that all exemption applications can now be selected for a Level 2 Audit to ensure that the details for the exemption application are correct and comply with the BEED Act.